The Pug is an increasingly popular small breed. It generally weighs between 14 and 18 pounds, growing up to 30 cm at the

 You can read all about these in this article – screw tails and hemivertebrae

 Screw tails can also be hard for your Pug to keep clean.
 If you bring a Pug puppy home you will need to inspect and clean his tail daily, wiping off any grime that may have got caught up there.
 This will reduce the risk of him picking up an infection or getting too grubby.

 Dental Problems in Pugs

 The pug has just as many teeth as nature intended.
 Unfortunately he has nowhere to put them.
 This is a common problem to several Toy dog breeds and by no means exclusive to the Pug.
 And it is something you need to be aware of as an owner.

 The number of teeth in a Pug’s mouth can cause overcrowding.
 The close proximity of the teeth means that food is more likely to get caught between them, leading to gum disease and tooth decay.
 Which in turn can cause problems eating.

-If you own a Pug, you need to take extra care of his teeth.
+If you own one of these breeds, you need to take extra care of his teeth.

 Brush them daily, try out dental dog chews too.
 Frequent checks will allow you to see whether you are helping to keep them clean.
 You will also need to make sure he has regular check ups with your Veterinarian, who will be able to let you know how you are getting along.

 Other Health Problems in Pugs

 The main health problems we have discussed so far with Pugs are those related to conformation.
 How he has been bred to be shaped.

 These problems are not exclusive to Pugs, but they are more severe in this breed than most.
 And they do not just lead to health problems, they can cause these adorable pups to be in constant discomfort.